-Glendower Golf Course, currently rated the No10 course in South Africa by Golf Digest magazine, was originally a farm before English golf architect, C.H.
+Glendower Golf Course, rates among the top 10 golf courses in South Africa and was originally a farm before English golf architect, C.H.
 Allison was employed to plan the course and a South African professional golfer, A.F.Tomsett, was assigned the task of the construction.

 Opened in 1937, such was the standard of the work and layout that after only two years the club played host to its first major tournament, the Transvaal Open Championship, won by the great Bobby Locke with a world record score of 265 shooting rounds of 66,69,66 and 64.